Panetta seeks closer Sino-U.S. ties as China military expands

 U.S. defense officials believe that by engaging in cooperative efforts with the Chinese military, the two sides will gain greater familiarity with each other’s operations and develop transparency and communications channels that can help avoid misunderstandings that could lead to conflict.

-But Dean Cheng, a China analyst at the conservative Heritage Foundation think tank in Washington, said it was not clear exactly what the upside to renewed ties had been.
+But Dean Cheng, a China analyst at the conservative Heritage Foundation think tank in Washington, said it wasn’t clear exactly what the upside to renewed ties has been.

-The U.S. push for deeper ties could be especially tough-going at a time when China is not only squaring off with its neighbors over potentially resource-rich islands in the East and South China Seas, but also hunkered down for a once in a decade leadership transition.

-The United States is officially neutral on the territorial disputes and has urged the parties involved to settle their disputes peacefully, a point Panetta said he would raise in Beijing.
+The push for deeper ties comes at a time of heightened tensions in the region, with China locked in disputes with U.S. allies like Japan and the Philippines over potentially resource-rich islands in the East and South China Seas.
+The United States has urged the parties involved to settle their disputes peacefully, a point Panetta said he would raise in Beijing.

 ‘WE DON‘T WANT PROVOCATIVE BEHAVIOR’